 Enables and disables the onboard audio chip.
 Disable this item if you are going to install a PCI audio add-on card.

 AC97 Modem (Auto)

-Enables and disables the onboard modem support.
-Disable this item if you are using an external modem or are going to install a modem add-on card that doesn't support the AC 97 modem function.
+Enables and disables the onboard modem.
+Disable this item if you are going to install an external modem.